 The Ridgeline's true party trick, however, is the way it manages to combine the best things about a car with the best things about a truck.
 The truck bed is wide and flat, and may, at first glance, appear short.
 However, the rear seats are able to fold completely flat, allowing the truck bed to extend right into the cabin when extra utility is needed.
 The Ridgeline also features a substantially sized trunk underneath the rear of the bed, allowing covered and hidden storage, just like a car.
-The rear seats are spacious and easy to get to, since the Ridgeline features four conventionally opening doors.
+And of course, the rear seats are spacious and easy to get to, since the Ridgeline features four conventionally opening doors.
 The Ridgeline should also make a great platform for tailgating parties, as it features the world's first optional sound system in the bed of the truck.

 The RTL ups the luxury with a leather-trimmed interior, heated front seats, a 10-way power driver's seat, an acoustic windshield, a power sliding rear window and a power moonroof.
 The RTL-T was created for technophiles, with a navigation system, an automatically dimming rearview mirror, an SMS text message function, Apple CarPlay, Pandora and SiriusXM satellite radio.

 The RTL-E adds to the RTL-T with several safety features, including a blind spot warning system and a lane-keep assist system.
 Also included on the RTL-E is an uprated stereo that includes speakers in the bed.
-All-wheel drive is standard on the RTL-E.

-Finally, 2020 Ridgelines are available in the "Black Edition" trim.
+Finally, 2021 Ridgelines are available in the "Black Edition" trim.
 The all-wheel-drive Black Edition gets everything included in the RTL-E plus black alloy wheels, red ambient LED lighting and blacked-out exterior trim.